 Time heals.
 We tell that to young people who have had their hearts broken.
 Sometimes we say it to people who have had tragic losses, when we know how much they are hurting but don’t know what to say to help them hurt less.
 If we are the one hurting we probably need to hear it, we need to know that the emotional pain will lessen – will get easier to bear.
-But when we are in the middle of our pain we also want to scream “HOW DO YOU KNOW?
-HOW CAN YOU POSSIBLY KNOW THAT I WILL STOP FEELING THIS PAIN DEEP IN MY GUT?”
+But when we are in the middle of our pain we also want to scream “How do you know?
+How can you possibly know that this all-consuming pain deep in my gut will ever end?”

 The experts on grief say that the only way to find resolution is to face our loss and feel our pain.
-This is hard work when we have lost something concrete, something we had physically held Grieving is a different kind of hard when that something can’t be seen, only experienced, like developing a chronic illness.
-Developing a chronic condition, especially one that involves pain, changes so much about our lives and our sense of self.
+This is hard work and no one can tell us the best way to grieve because there are so many different factors, such as the type of loss and the personality of the person.
+The grief following developing a chronic illness (fibromyalgia with chronic pain and fatigue) was a different kind of hard than other times of grief.
+Developing a chronic condition, especially one that involves pain, seems to changes so much about our lives and our sense of self.

 I have heard many people say, on blogs and discussion boards, that chronic illness and pain makes them feel like their life has fallen apart and they have lost their sense of self.
 I felt like I had lost my internal bearings, my security, something at my very core, something very important, but it was difficult for me to identify exactly what it was.
 I kept wanting to say that I had lost my self, but obviously that wasn’t true; my self was still waking up in the morning, fixing supper, brushing my teeth, going to the store for a gallon of milk, going to work, having lunch with friends.
 But I also wrote in my journal that I didn’t think it was an exaggeration to say I didn’t know who I was any more – and this brought tears to my eyes.